ruheni/deliveroo_clone/store/README.md

 Creating a file in this directory automatically activates the option in the framework.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).

+A "store" is a container that holds the application's state
+* Are Reactive
+* The only way to change a store's state is by explicitly ** committing mutations**